 CE5-2.1 Cross-component adaptive loop filter for chroma JVET-O0636

 The contribution proposes a tool called the Cross-Component Adaptive Loop Filter (CC-ALF).
 CC-ALF operates as part of the adaptive loop filter process and makes use of luma sample values to refine each chroma component.

-Two tests are to be performed:

-Configuration as a loop-filter

-Configuration as post-filter
+CE5-2.2 Cross-component adaptive post-processing filter for chroma JVET-O0636

+This is the same proposal as in the CR5-2.1 implementing as post-processing filter.

 CE5-3 Bilateral/Hadamard loop filter tests

+This CE would evaluate and compare the bilateral and Hadamard loop filters (CE5-3.1 and CE5-3.2).
+It would also evaluate SAO version that allows sharpening (CE5-3.3).